 Is there an SAT or ACT requirement?

 Yes.
-We prefer a minimum of 20 on the ACT or a 950 on the SAT.
-C of O does not require the writing component for either test.
+Applicants must score at least a 20 composite on the ACT or a 950 on the SAT.

 What kind of grades do students have to earn in high school?